ThGreatExplorer/DataHackathon/README.md

 4. **Interpreted WEAT metric analysis results**
 	1. compared WEAT results of biased vs unbiased vs biased and unbiased

-**Detailed in our story here** https://drive.google.com/drive/u/0/folders/1orZPQWuP_4145IivD9gth3GF58VjbR4S
+**Detailed in our story here: ** https://drive.google.com/drive/u/0/folders/1orZPQWuP_4145IivD9gth3GF58VjbR4S

 **Screenshots of the results can be found in the results folder**